Can you update and republish a self-published book?

 If you have a book that isn’t selling, there are many actions you can take to remedy the situation.

-Do you need to get to work soon on the new and improved version of your book?
+Do you need to get to work soon on your book’s new and improved version?

 A self-published book is not necessarily a finished project.